anoma/nspec/docs/tutorial/engines/index.juvix.md

     For the time stamping server example,
-    we consider two engine instances that are "clients", beside the time stamping server.
+    we consider two engine instances that are "clients", besides the time stamping server itself.
-    The clients share the same state type (given below).
+    The clients share the same state type (see below).

     #### Time stamping server